Bloc/jottly-checkpoints/05-Adding-Benefits.md

 </div>
 ```

-Notice that we opted to use a `class` attribute for the `pricebox` div.
+Notice that we opted to use a class attribute for the pricebox div.
 Since we have three pricing tiers we'll need to replicate the styling for each.
-That is, when an element's style is unique, it's appropriate to use an `id`.
-When we have to reuse the styling for an element, we need to use a `class`.
+That is, when an element's style is unique, it's appropriate to use an id.
+When we have to reuse the styling for an element, we need to use a class.

 Next, we'll add a new header, price and some additional text to explain how much Jottly costs per user and per month: